Jun7i/DLDFE/README.md

 *   **Data Acquisition:** A Python script runs on a schedule (e.g., daily) to fetch data from various APIs (Twitter, Weather, News).
 It saves the raw data as files (e.g., `tweets_2025-10-25.json`) in the `data/raw/` directory.
 *   **Data Processing:** An Apache Spark batch job reads the raw files from `data/raw/`.
 It cleans the data, applies NLP for sentiment analysis, joins the different datasets, and engineers features.
 The final, processed dataset is saved to `data/processed/`.

-This approach simplifies the architecture by removing the need for a real-time streaming setup with Kafka, while still demonstrating a complete and robust ETL (Extract, Transform, Load) process.

 ### EDA & Modeling:

 - NLP: Apply a sentiment analysis model (like VADER or a pre-trained Transformer like BERT) to the text data to quantify public opinion and identify trending topics.

 - Forecasting: Use XGBoost or LightGBM to predict demand.
-Your features would include traditional ones (e.g., past sales, day of the week) plus the engineered features from your external data (e.g., sentiment score, weather forecast, news event flags).
+Features would include traditional ones (e.g., past sales, day of the week) plus the engineered features from your external data (e.g., sentiment score, weather forecast, news event flags).

 Dashboard: Create a Tableau dashboard for a "Logistics Manager."
 It could feature a map visualizing predicted demand hotspots, recommended inventory levels by warehouse, and alerts for predicted demand spikes.